 - pain in the lower abdomen or pelvis

-If you experience any of the above-mentioned symptoms, make an appointment with your gynecologist.
-Such symptoms aren’t necessarily a sign of the serious condition, but it’s important to get them checked out.
+If you experience any of the above-mentioned symptoms, make an appointment with your gynecologist right away.
+Such symptoms aren’t necessarily a sign of the serious condition such as endometrial cancer, but it’s important to get them checked out.
 Abnormal vaginal bleeding is often caused by menopause or other non-cancerous conditions.
 But in some cases, it’s a sign of endometrial cancer or other types of gynecological cancer.
 Your doctor can help you identify the cause of your symptoms and recommend appropriate treatment if needed.

 What are the stages of endometrial cancer?